 - When all pricing, attachments, and notes have been added, click the Review Response button at the bottom of the page, this will take the user to the confirmation page.

 - On the confirmation page, review the pricing, notes, and attachments that have been added to the offer.
-At the bottom of the confirmation page, users can type in their password and click Confirm & submit response; this will submit the offer to the agency.
+At the bottom of the confirmation page, users must type in their password and click Confirm & submit response; this will submit the offer to the agency.
 On most electronic response bids, the offers are sealed and cannot be viewed by anyone (including the agency) until after the bid has closed.

 Agencies may require that vendors accept addenda or a bid allowance amount before confirming the bid, but this will vary from agency to agency.